TABurrows/taburrows.github.io/src/content/notes/cloud/google/dataflow/fundamentals.md

 ### Schemas

 Apache Beam allows `PCollection`s to hvae schemas with named fields, in which case explicit Coders are not needed.

+## Streaming Engine

+Using Streaming Engine you can update the minimum and maximum number of Workers without stopping jobs.